 If you’re looking at a more modest monthly spend and don’t need the 10-country international calls, Boost’s $30 plan is pretty astonishing value.
 Its effective 7GB of data (3GB base plus 1GB each weekend) gives you no-hassle prepaid access to the blazingly fast Telstra network.
 There’s plenty of data to get you by and unlimited everything else.

 You could bump that up to $40 for the inclusion of ten-country unlimited international calls and an effective 9GB of data.
 However, at that price point you should take a look at amaysim’s most keenly-priced plan as well.
-For the same price, amaysim gives you 7GB of data – but that’s 7GB to use any time, rather than Boost’s 5GB now and 4GB spread across 28 days.
+For the same price, amaysim gives you 10GB of data – and that’s 10GB to use any time, rather than Boost’s 5GB now and 4GB spread across 28 days.

 Either of these plans brings phenomenal value, especially for those who use their mobile phone as their prime method of communication.
 Consider this – $40 per month is only a few dollars more than it costs for the line rental alone on a landline phone!